aaron-imbrock/fastapi-template/PYPI-README.md

 A robust and sensible baseline for kick-starting any new FastAPI application.
 This template provides a comprehensive setup for developing high-performance web applications with FastAPI, including optional, opinionated development and testing dependencies to enhance your development workflow.

 As of v0.15.0 all dependencies are pinned.
-The only exceptions being `black`, `ruff`, and `httpx`.
+The only exceptions are `black`, `ruff`, and `httpx`.

-This package isn't intended to be used in the same environment as other projects.
-Since the dependencies here are pinned doing so may lead to conflicts.
+This package isn't really intended to be used in the same environment as other projects.
+Since the dependencies here are pinned care should be taken to avoid version conflicts pulled in for other packages.

 ## Prerequisites